This post may contain affiliate links. Please see our disclosure policy.

 What is turmeric soap?

-So without sounding too basic, a turmeric soap is a soap made with dried turmeric in it.
+So, without sounding too basic, a turmeric soap is a soap made with dried turmeric in it.

-There are other ingredients in there as well, but turmeric is the soapโ€™s main benefit
+There are other ingredients in there as well, but turmeric is what sets the soap apart.

 Why you will love this turmeric soap recipe

-• It uses a cold process soap-making method, allowing greater flexibility for what goes in it!
+• It uses a cold process soapmaking method, allowing greater flexibility for what goes in it!

 A little about the ingredients